Marker Logo

 Bank.

 Location.
 29° 8.68′ N, 95° 38.864′ W. Marker is in West Columbia, Texas, in Brazoria County.
-Marker is at the intersection of East Brazos Avenue and North 17th Street, on the right when traveling west on East Brazos Avenue.
+It is at the intersection of East Brazos Avenue and North 17th Street, on the right when traveling west on East Brazos Avenue.
 Touch for map.
 Marker is in this post office area: West Columbia TX 77486, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Columbia's Role in the Discontent (here, next to this marker); Sam Houston, First President of the Republic (here, next to this marker); Selection of Columbia (here, next to this marker); General Antonio Lopez de Santa Anna (here, next to this marker); Problems Facing the New Republic (here, next to this marker); Josiah Hughes Bell 1791-1838 (here, next to this marker); The Capitol Buildings (a few steps from this marker); Members of the House of Representatives (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Columbia's Role in the Discontent (here, next to this marker); Sam Houston, First President of the Republic (here, next to this marker); Selection of Columbia (here, next to this marker); General Antonio Lopez de Santa Anna (here, next to this marker); Problems Facing the New Republic (here, next to this marker); Josiah Hughes Bell 1791-1838 (here, next to this marker); The Capitol Buildings (a few steps from this marker); Members of the House of Representatives (a few steps from this marker).
 Touch for a list and map of all markers in West Columbia.

 The Runaway Scrape Marker image.
 Click for full size.

-Photographed By Craig Doda, May 7, 2020
+Photographed by Craig Doda, May 7, 2020

 2. The Runaway Scrape Marker